 freshly ground pepper

-garnish options: fresh cilantro/mint/parsley, crushed red pepper flakes
+garnish options: fresh cilantro/mint/parsley, crushed red pepper flakes, lemon

 Stir in turmeric and red pepper flakes.
 Allow to cook for a minute.

-Stir in sweet potatoes and a pinch of salt.
-Cover and steam for about 4 minutes.
+Reduce heat to medium-low.
+Stir in sweet potatoes, 2 Tbsp water and a pinch of salt.
+Cover and steam for about 4 minutes stirring once to avoid burning.

-Stir in chickpeas & tamari and cook for 4 minutes, stirring a few times..
+Increase heat back to medium.
+Stir in chickpeas & tamari and cook for 4 minutes, stirring occasionally.

 Smash about half the sweet potato/chickpea mixture with a fork or hand masher.

 Add the coconut milk and broth.
-Bring to a simmer and reduce heat.
-Cook for about 30 minutes or until sweet potatoes are tender.
+Bring to a boil then reduce heat and simmer for about 30 minutes or until sweet potatoes are tender.

 Stir in the greens and allow them to wilt, about 5 minutes.
 Taste & add more salt & pepper to taste.

-Garnish with chopped fresh herbs & more crushed red pepper flakes.
+Garnish with chopped fresh herbs, lemon & more crushed red pepper flakes.
 Serve with crusty bread, toasted pita or naan.